-voung status negutar voter
+Age 55 (Finterinal)

+Voting Status Regular voter

 Attitudes Dutiful voter

 Language Bilingual

 Civics Literacy Good

 was a baby.
-The graduated as a voting because pushed her into duty to vote.
-Sho things like votin oved to California when she y are proud that she has now registered nurse.
-She started her parents and friends it, but now she feels it's her e also helps her parents with g.
-Last election, she had a to help her mother vote.
-Her

-county didn't ha we ballots in their language

-and her mother was confused about how to
+The graduated as a voting because noved to California when she by are proud that she has now registered nurse.
+She started her parents and friends

+irted pushed her into it, but now she feels it's her duty to vote.
+She also helps her parents with things like voting.
+Last election, she had a problem trying to help her mother vote.
+Her county didn't have ballots in their language and her mother was confused about how to mark the ballot.